vincowu/learning-devops/Linux Fundamentals/Red Hat/RHEL Basics/linking-files.md

 ln -FLAGS SOURCE_FILE OPTION_SYMBOLIC_LINK
 ````
 Some key flag would be:
-    -s will specifiy that this will be a symbolic link, otherwise it will be a hard link
+    -s will specify that this will be a symbolic link, otherwise it will be a hard link

 ## Unlinking
 To unlink a symlink, you can use: